Ivan Kozhedub: World War II

-Despite having started off in the regiment as a regular pilot, he quickly mastered the new La-5 and gained a promotion to flight commander by the time he opened his tally on 6 July 1943 with the shootdown of a Ju 87 dive bomber.
-Having made friends with Kirill Yevstigneev, an accomplished flying ace, even though they did not fly often together, Kozhedub picked up on many of his tactics and they shared their experiences about different techniques in addition to developing a competitive spirit.
-In addition, Vasily Mukhin, who often flew with Kozhedub as wingman, also went on to become a flying ace.
+Despite having started in the regiment as a regular pilot, he quickly mastered the new La-5 and was promoted to flight commander.
+He opened his tally on 6 July 1943 with the shootdown of a Ju 87 dive bomber.
+Kozhedub became friends with Kirill Yevstigneev, an accomplished flying ace; although they did not often fly together, Kozhedub acquired many of his tactics and, in a spirit of competition, they shared their experiences using different techniques.
+Vasily Mukhin, who often flew as Kozhedub's wingman, also went on to become a flying ace.

-Over the next few months Kozhedub steadily gained more aerial victories in addition to a promotion to squadron commander, but in October he rapidly added to his tally, totaling 14 shootdowns in the first half of the month; on 10 October 1943 he was nominated for the title Hero of the Soviet Union for flying 146 sorties, engaging in 27 aerial battles, and totaling 20 aerial victories; he was awarded the title for the first time on 4 February 1944.
+Over the next few months Kozhedub steadily gained more aerial victories and a promotion to squadron commander, but in the first half of October he rapidly increased his tally with 14 shootdowns.
+On 10 October 1943 he was nominated for the title Hero of the Soviet Union for flying 146 sorties, engaging in 27 aerial battles, and totaling 20 aerial victories; he was awarded the title on 4 February 1944.

-In July 1944 the 240th Fighter Regiment was honored with the guards designation and renamed as the 178th Fighter Aviation Regiment, and Kozhedub was nominated for a second gold star for totaling 46 aerial victories over the course of 256 sorties.
-However, he did not stay with his regiment for much longer, since he was reassigned to be the deputy commander of the 176th Guards Fighter Aviation Regiment, a special "free hunting" regiment equipped with the new Lavochkin La-7 fighter, per the initiative of Chief Marshal of Aviation Aleksandr Novikov.
-There, he was rarely assigned specific missions of escorting other aircraft or providing air support for troops, enabling him and his subordinates to tally more aerial victories.
-In mid-February 1945, during a mission with his wingman Dmitry Titarenko, Kozhedub shot down a Me 262 jet, making him the first Soviet pilot to do so.
-During the encounter, Kozhedub and Titarenko went on a free hunting flight in an area south of Frankfurt, where they encountered the Me 262; originally flying at a low speed, Kozhedub quickly went up to full speed, and then shot it down after it banked left and slowed down, having been spooked by the tracer rounds fired by Titarenko.
+In July 1944 the 240th Fighter Regiment was honored with the Guards designation and renamed the 178th Fighter Aviation Regiment, and Kozhedub was nominated for a second gold star for 46 aerial victories across 256 sorties.
+He did not stay with his regiment much longer, though, having been reassigned as the deputy commander of the 176th Guards Fighter Aviation Regiment, a special "free-hunting" regiment equipped with the new Lavochkin La-7 fighter, per the initiative of Chief Marshal of Aviation Aleksandr Novikov.
+There, he was rarely assigned such specific missions as escorting other aircraft or providing air support for troops, enabling him and his subordinates to tally more aerial victories.
+In mid-February 1945, during a free-hunting mission in an area south of Frankfurt with his wingman Dmitry Titarenko, Kozhedub shot down an Me 262 jet, thereby becoming the first Soviet pilot to do so.
+When Kozhedub and Titarenko encountered the Me 262, Kozhedub quickly accelerated from low to full speed; when the Me 262 banked left and slowed — spooked by tracer rounds fired by Titarenko — Kozhedub shot it down.